Portland General Electric Company research snapshot

 POR AI Trading Strategy Framework

 The POR AI trading strategy below is a research framework, not personal advice.
-It combines chart levels with Oregon regulatory milestones, wildfire mitigation disclosures, capital spending updates, earnings reports, dividend coverage, Treasury yield trends, and load growth indicators.
+It combines chart levels with Oregon regulatory milestones, large load tariff progress, wildfire mitigation disclosures, capital spending updates, earnings reports, dividend coverage, Treasury yield trends, and load growth indicators.

 Trend-following setup

-Watch for POR to hold above $48 to $50 and then challenge the $54 to $56 resistance area with constructive regulatory news, intact earnings trends, and stable or falling rates.
+Watch for POR to hold above the $46 to $48 support zone and then reclaim the $52 to $54 resistance area with constructive regulatory news, intact earnings trends, and stable or falling rates.

-A failed attempt at $54 to $56 followed by a close below $48 should reduce trend confidence, especially if Oregon rate-case news or wildfire cost disclosures surprise negatively.
+A failed attempt at $52 to $54 followed by a close below $46 should reduce trend confidence, especially if Oregon rate-case news, negative free cash flow, or wildfire cost disclosures surprise negatively.

 Mean-reversion setup

-If POR pulls back toward $40 to $42 while dividend coverage remains solid and regulatory fundamentals are intact, compare the lower price with earnings yield, dividend yield, and historical valuation ranges.
+If POR pulls back toward the $43 to $45 zone while dividend coverage remains solid and regulatory fundamentals are intact, compare the lower price with earnings yield, dividend yield, and historical valuation ranges.

-Do not treat every pullback as a buying opportunity if the decline is driven by higher rates, adverse Oregon regulatory decisions, wildfire liability developments, or a sustained EPS downgrade cycle.
+Do not treat every pullback as a buying opportunity if the decline is driven by higher rates, adverse Oregon regulatory decisions, wildfire liability developments, negative free cash flow, or a sustained EPS downgrade cycle.

 Utility regulatory monitor

-Track Oregon Public Utility Commission rate-case outcomes, wildfire mitigation cost recovery, the capital investment plan, renewable portfolio compliance, customer growth, and the dividend track record.
+Track Oregon Public Utility Commission rate-case outcomes, large load tariff implementation, wildfire mitigation cost recovery, the capital investment plan, renewable portfolio compliance, customer growth, data center demand, and the dividend track record.

-Position sizing should reflect that POR is a single-state regulated utility with elevated capital needs and wildfire risk, not a diversified multi-state utility.
-The premium P/E multiple adds valuation risk.
+Position sizing should reflect that POR is a single-state regulated utility with elevated capital needs, negative free cash flow, and wildfire risk, not a diversified multi-state utility.
+The valuation multiple adds downside risk if growth disappoints.

 Investment research summary